-Oxfordshire County Council has plans to implement School Streets schemes at four schools in Oxford: Larkrise, SS Mary and John, St Ebbes, and Windmill.
+Oxfordshire County Council has plans to implement School Streets schemes at a number of schools, with Windmill being the first.
 These are pilots, and if successful would be used as models for other schools.
 Here I discuss the state of proposals for Larkrise, as the school I am most familiar with.

 A "School Streets" scheme involves restricting motor traffic outside schools at pickup and dropoff times.
 For background, see a general argument for action and an explanation of the implementation details.
 (A permanent restriction on motor traffic would be a modal filter, perhaps implemented as part of a low traffic neighbourhood, as has been proposed for the broader Florence Park area.)